ConnectedCommunities/humhub-modules-karma/README.md

 Use your `config.php` to define when an event should be fired and how it should be handled.

-In the snippet below, we are defining an event that says, after an `ActiveRecord` has been inserted, fire the `onActiveRecordAfterSave` method in our `Events.php` file.
+In the snippet below, we are defining an event that says, after a `Question` has been inserted, fire the `onQuestionAfterSave` method in our `Events.php` file.
 ```
 return [
     // ...
     'events' => [
         [
-            'class' => \humhub\components\ActiveRecord::className(),
+            'class' => 'humhub\modules\questionanswer\models\Question',
-            'event' => \humhub\components\ActiveRecord::EVENT_AFTER_INSERT,
+            'event' => 'afterInsert',
-            'callback' => ['humhub\modules\questionanswer\Events', 'onActiveRecordAfterSave'],
+            'callback' => ['humhub\modules\questionanswer\Events', 'onQuestionAfterSave'],
         ],
     ]
 ]
 ```
-This is a pretty generic and gives you the ability to pick and choose which events to respond to.
+This is a pretty generic and gives you the ability to pick and choose which events to respond to by simply listening to an event on the model you're interested in.

-When `onActiveRecordAfterSave` is fired by the framework, it attaches an `$event` parameter.
+When an event is fired by the framework, it attaches an `$event` parameter.
 You can use this to identify what triggered the event to be fired.

 ```
 /**